Our 2025 competition winners

 We hope to publish some of the best debut poetry and fiction in the UK.
 Could you be one of the authors we're looking for?

-We have finished our inaugural call for poetry chapbook submissions and are delighted to announce our shortlist:
+We have finished our inaugural call for poetry chapbook submissions in autumn 2025 and are delighted to announce our shortlist:

 Angela Cheveau Nadia Yahlom